rfbergeron/UCSC/cse110a/asg5/DESIGN.md

   If it is for an array, the argument is _x_ * _y_, where _x_ is the value of the second child in the astree, and _y_ is the typesize of the array.

+- If the node is any other binary or unary operator, recur on the first child.
+If the child has the VREG attribute, save the value of the VREG counter after the call.

+  If the node is a binary operator, recur on the second child.
+If the child has the VREG attribute, save the value of the VREG counter after the call.

+  If it is a unary operator and the operand is a VREG, we assign the result of the operator to its source.

+  If it is a binary operator, assign the result to a VREG.
+Increment the global VREG counter.

 ## 2 Pseudocode
 ```